KGConf/open-kg-curriculum/curriculum/modules/Properties/Properties.md

 The RDF term for predicate is *property*.
 Predicate and property refer to the same concept and are often used interchangeably.
 [5, 6]

 ### Why are properties like arrows? ###
 In RDF triples, the predicate states the nature of the relationship in a *directional* way, i.e., from subject to object.
 The subject is the point of origin and the object is the target of the arrow.
-Like a one way street sign, a property is worded to describe how the subject relates to the object, *not* how the object relates to the subject.
-Saying "Bob is a parent of his daughter, Jan" is asymmetric because, in this case, Jan is not also a parent of her father, Bob.
+Like a one way street sign, a property describes how the subject relates to the object, *not* how the object relates to the subject.
+Saying "Bob is a parent of his daughter, Jan" is asymmetric because the sentence, if inverted, doesn't work.
+Jan is not the parent of her father, Bob.
 Directionality enables modeling of asymmetrical relationships, including properties describing hierarchy, influence, dependency, and causation.
 [7]

 Some properties _are_ symmetrical.
 If Jan is a sibling of Scott; Scott is also a sibling of Jan.
-In symmetrical relationships, the arrows go both ways, like a two-way street sign.
+In symmetrical relationships, the arrow goes both ways, like a two-way street sign.
 Two equivalent classes are symmetrical, their Venn diagrams overlap perfectly.

 To give another example of directionality, an event like a KGC _Conference_ has subevents, `hasSubevent`, like workshops, tutorials, and sessions.
 But the inverse is not true: a workshop does not have a subevent called "Conference".